Amsterdam/signals/docs/adr/0001-copying-attachments-from-parent-signal-when-creating-child-signals.md

 #### V1 Signal Detail endpoint

 The response will be modified to return a list of attachment URL's.
-These URL's can be used to navigate to the correspondending attachment or to provide when copying attachment to a new child Signal.
+These URL's can be used to navigate to the corresponding attachment or to provide when copying attachment to a new child Signal.
 As an aside: the attachments list endpoint will remain available so it will remain possible to retrieve all attachments associated with a signal in one API request.